Comfort Inn Manhattan Bridge

 Imagination Playground is a revolutionary space conceptualized and designed by David Rockwell, of Kodak Theatre fame.
 The interactive playing field promotes the free play philosophy significant to a child's all-round growth and development.
 The safe, walled area features random objects like foam blocks, cloth, cartons, crates and sand giving children the rare opportunity to build their own games and toys, in-turn building their creative minds.
 A hit among locals and visitors to the borough, it is a recreational oasis amidst Burling Slip's urban backdrop.

-Brooklyn Bridge Park is an 85-acre stretch of verdant greens, that lies embraced by two of New York's greatest landmarks: the bustling Manhattan Bridge and the gorgeous Brooklyn Bridge.
+Brooklyn Bridge Park is an 85-acre stretch of green space that lies between two of New York's greatest landmarks: the bustling Manhattan Bridge and the gorgeous Brooklyn Bridge.
 There are stunning views of the New York Harbor, the glittering Manhattan skyline and the beautiful Brooklyn Heights Promenade.
 Pier 1 of Brooklyn Bridge Park opened in the spring of 2010 and has been one of the most frequented tourist spots ever since.
 A plethora of parks, piers and waterfront attractions are in the vicinity.
 The sheer beauty of the place makes it worth a visit!

 This 16-acre (6.5-hectare) park served as a military parade ground at the beginning of the 19th Century.
 Today, it is an integral part of the East Village's daily life.
 In 1988, riots occurred in Tompkins Square Park as a result of attempts to clear it of homeless people and empty nearby buildings of squatters.
 Shades of its past remain, but it is now predominantly a peaceful place, where people come to play basketball, rollerblade, sit on the grass, or just take a walk.